We encourage you to manage and preserve your physical and digital materials.

 - The Library of Congress offers substantial guidance on personal digital archiving.
 Their site provides tips for how individuals and groups can preserve personal digital collections.

-- Cornell University’s guide details a number of ideas on how to create a personal digital archive.
+- University of Michigan’s guide details a number of ideas on how to create a personal digital archive.

 - Columbia University’s Digital Humanities Center discusses personal digital archiving in the context of digital preservation.

-- Paradigm’s guidelines for creators of personal digital archives.
+- Purdue University’s basics for creators of personal digital archives.

 If you have any questions regarding how to preserve or store your research, personal photos, papers, videos, or digital images, please contact us.